katieminjoo/katieminjoo.github.io/_posts/2024-10-18-Comparison of two groups.md

 ---
-title: <i class="far fa-chart-bar"> A Comprehensive Approach to Comparing Two Independent Groups Statistically : When to Use t-Tests and Mann-Whitney U Tests</i>
+title: <i class="far fa-chart-bar"> A Comprehensive Approach to Comparing Two Independent Groups Statistically_When to Use t-Tests and Mann-Whitney U Tests</i>
 date: 2024-10-18 16:00:00 +0900
 categories: [MachineLearning]
 tags: [machinelearning]